ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 Additional fields can be defined by extensions to GNAP in the [GNAP Grant Response Parameters Registry](#IANA-grant-response).

-In this example, the AS is returning an [interaction URI](#response-interact-redirect), a [callback nonce](#response-interact-finish), and a [continuation response](#response-continue).
+In the following non-normative example, the AS is returning an [interaction URI](#response-interact-redirect), a [callback nonce](#response-interact-finish), and a [continuation response](#response-continue).

 ~~~ json